-Prior to the Civil War, America was divided into 5 categories:
+Prior to the Civil War, America was divided into five categories:

-1. Radical Northern Republicans: whose attitude was slavery is wrong--end it now.
+1. Radical Republicans in the North: whose attitude was slavery is wrong--end it now.

 They believed all human lives mattered, whether on or off a plantation, and all were equal, created in the image of God.